 Essential Medicine List for SHC & PHC Level

-Download essential medicine list for SHC & PHC level by Ministry of Health and Family Welfare from below link.
+For more guidance, download the essential medicine list for SHC & PHC level from the Ministry of Health and Family Welfare from the link below.

 Emergency Medicines List PDF

-Download emergency medicines list for the emergency department from below link
+Download the emergency medicines list designed for the emergency department from the following link:

 Emergency Drug Guidelines PDF